Benchling Results is comprised of structured tables that allow you to capture experimental or assay data in a lab notebook entry.

-Result tables need to be configured to meet your specific needs based on the type of experiments and assays you perform.
+Results tables need to be configured to meet your specific needs based on the type of experiments and assays you perform.

 Results in the Lab Notebook

-The example above shows a Result table inserted into a lab notebook entry.
+The example above shows a Results table inserted into a lab notebook entry.
 The Purified Protein column of the table includes a reference to the registered plasmid entity called Demo Protein and the two other columns record the metrics for this assay.

 View of Results in the Registry

-The Results tab in the Registry will aggregate and display all data that is recorded in Result tables across the organization by any scientist.
+The Results tab in the Registry will aggregate and display all data that is recorded in Results tables across the organization by any scientist.
 This data can be exported, and includes a link to the lab notebook entry where it was recorded.

 Tip: The Results tab combined with the Registry field values provide you with a full picture of this entity.

-Inserting a Result table
+Inserting a Results table

-Adding entities to the Result table
+Adding entities to the Results table

 Add from structured table - Pull multiple entities from other structured tables within the same Notebook entry.